-1. Get in quick!Submit your proposal quickly as this can put you at an advantage over other Sellers.
+1. Get in quick!Submit your proposal quickly as this can put you at an advantage over other Freelancers.
 Sign up to receive daily email alerts about new jobs with the saved searches feature.
 Most Buyers are likely to start reviewing the Proposals in the order they arrive and they might make a decision before they’ve got to the end.

 2. Apply for Jobs that match your skills.
 Sounds obvious but sending Proposals for Jobs that you have the most experience in will give you a good chance of success.

 3. Don't be put off by the indicated budgets.
 The budgets are provided as a guideline but they aren't set in stone.
 If you think it is a job you can do well, but the budget indicated is lower than you would normally work for, then demonstrate your worth to the Buyer in your Proposal.
 Often Buyers aren't really sure what budget is reasonable, or they are willing to pay more for top talent.

 4. Provide samples of your work.Where possible provide great examples of your skills relevant to the job by including samples with your Proposal or directing Buyers to your up to date PPH portfolio.

 5. Ask questions.
 If something isn't clear in the Buyer's job description, don’t be afraid to ask for further information via the clarification board, so there is clarity from the beginning.
 Don't submit a vague Proposal if you don't have enough information.
 Look at this as an opportunity to demonstrate your expertise and knowledge.

 6. Tailor your Proposal to the Job and the Buyer.
 Most Buyers need to feel confident that you are keen to do their Job, not only that you are the most skilled for the project.
 Avoid sending generic Proposals and take the time to read the specifics of their Job description and respond directly to every requirement they raise.